Urban spelunking: Scandinavian Evangelical Lutheran Church

 Elleson designed the nearby – and much more imposing – St. Peter's Evangelical Lutheran Church at 8th and Scott three years later.

 At some point during these years, my great-great-grandfather, who was born in Germany and arrived in Milwaukee in 1877, worked as the janitor at the church.
 It was the first of a couple connections my family has had with the building and the congregation.

-By the late 1910s, the renamed Evangelical Lutheran Church of the Ascension had gotten so overcrowded that it purchased a bigger plot of land, further west along Scott Street, at Layton Boulevard.
-In 1922 ground was broken and the following year a much larger gothic revival church, designed by Milwaukee architect Anton Dohmen, was completed.
+By the late 1910s, the renamed Evangelical Lutheran Church of the Ascension had gotten so overcrowded that it purchased a bigger piece of land, further west along Scott Street, at Layton Boulevard.
+In 1922 ground was broken and the following year a much larger Gothic revival church, designed by Milwaukee architect Anton Dohmen, was completed.

 Meanwhile, the old building later became home to the Maronn Candy Co., the history of which I've only been able to somewhat piece together.

 In 1914, William Maronn was manager of the Standard Candy Co., which operated out of a couple buildings on Water Street just north of the Button Block on the corner of Clybourn Street.
 Later, Maronn was running his eponymous company out of 202 W. Scott St., though I haven't been able to find out if he left Standard to start his own company or if he simply moved Standard and changed its name.

 Maronn's son was a good friend of my grandfather, perhaps because my great-grandmother worked in the elder Maronn's candy factory located in the church where her father-in-law also served as a janitor.

 Likely while she was employed there, Maronn produced what seems to be its most publicity-generating product: CheeSweet.